victor-letunovsky/odoo-technical-training/README.md

 > Prefer _computed fields_ over the _onchanges_

 When using stored computed fields, pay close attention to the dependencies.
-When computed fields depend on other computed fields, changing a value can trigger a large number of recomputations.
+When computed fields depend on other computed fields, changing a value can trigger a large number of re-computations.
 This leads to poor performance.

 # Action